 If you have been injured after truck cargo impaled your car’s windshield or pierced your window, you may be able to hold the truck driver, his/her trucking company, and other responsible parties liable for your injuries and damages.

-Here at the Compass Law Group, PC, our best truck accident attorneys in California have litigated similar cases in the past several decades.
+Here at the Compass Law Group, LLP, our best truck accident attorneys in California have litigated similar cases in the past several decades.
 If you are lucky, you can veer left or right to avoid colliding with a metal beam, log, or similar truck cargo coming loose or falling directly off the truck.
 If you are not that lucky, consequences can be quite severe and tragic.

 Unfortunately, many Los Angeles residents wrongfully believe that truck drivers or their trucking companies cannot be held liable for injuries caused by accidents involving objects falling from cargo.
 In reality, California has enforced strict regulations and rules to control how much cargo trucks are allowed to carry, how that cargo is secured, and how often that cargo must be maintained and checked by truck drivers, trucking companies or third-party.